Grootsingh/Noob-Docs/[Kent C Doods]React-Docs/Advance-React-Hooks.md

 function.
 The function is returned to you so you can decide when and whether to call it.

-dependencies: The list of all reactive values referenced inside of the fn code.
+`dependencies`: The list of all reactive values referenced inside of the fn code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 If your linter is configured for React, it will verify that every reactive value is correctly specified as a